Jale1234/swaglabssmoketestautomatition/README.md

-# Swag Labs smoke test automatition
+# Swag Labs smoke test automation

 This repository contains automated Swag Labs smoke test written in Cypress.
 This test is used to test the basic functionality of the Swag Labs application.